Russell Gage Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Season Stats

-- With eight targets in the red zone this season, Gage has been on the receiving end of 11.3% of his team's 71 red zone pass attempts.
+- Gage (eight red zone targets) has been the recipient of 11.3% of his team's 71 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Gage's matchup with the Bills.